The Most Beautiful Villages in the World A Journey Beyond Dreams

 What You’ll See Only Here:

-Summer cottages draped in thatched roofs perched on private islands you reach only by tiny bridge or a calm boat ride
+- Summer cottages draped in thatched roofs perched on private islands, you reach only by a tiny bridge or a calm boat ride

-Canals frozen stiff come winter so townsfolk glide over the ice like living history books from the 1600s
+- Canals freeze stiff come winter, so townsfolk glide over the ice like living history books from the 1600s

 Location: Gifu Prefecture, central Japan-nuzzled into the Shokawa Valley between the Japanese Alps.